Back to main page

 It is here that the true nature of the repressive interaction between the Father and Mother can be properly defined.
 Rank argues that the Oedipus Complex represents “the first valuable attempt to overcome the anxiety or fear of the (mother’s) genitals, by being able to accept them in a pleasurable way as libido-object.”
 But this attempt is inevitably “condemned to failure, not only because it is undertaken with an imperfectly developed sexual apparatus, but chiefly because the attempt is made upon the primal object itself, with which the entire anxiety and repression of the primal trauma is directly connected.”
 The overcoming of repression fails, and the Father continues to reign within the psychological landscape.
 This is then reflected in the structure of society, which adopts a repressive patriarchal formation in order to manage and repress its libidinal trauma.
 The Father is transformed into and embodied by various aforementioned disciplinary institutions.
 Rank thus argues that we are stuck in the “stage of social and human development which, on the one hand is made necessary and, on the other hand, is rendered more difficult by the birth trauma, namely, detachment from the mother fixation by transference of the libido to the father[.]”

-My inspiration for this reinterpretation of the Oedipus Complex comes from was watching YouTube clips of Slavoj Žižek – in particular, a presentation hosted by the Library Foundation of Los Angeles in 2012 to discuss the publication of Žižek’s book God in Pain: Inversions of Apocalypse.
+My inspiration for this reinterpretation of the Oedipus Complex came from watching YouTube clips of Slavoj Žižek – in particular, a presentation hosted by the Library Foundation of Los Angeles in 2012 to discuss the publication of Žižek’s book God in Pain: Inversions of Apocalypse.
 The most interesting clip of this presentation is where the Christian concept of the Holy Spirit is described as an “egalitarian community bound by love.”
 It is within this context that Žižek chooses to interpret Jesus Christ’s declaration that “I have not come to bring peace, but a sword.
 For I have come to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law. […] Anyone who loves his father or mother more than Me is not worthy of Me; anyone who loves his son or daughter more than Me is not worthy of Me; and anyone who does not take up his cross and follow Me is not worthy of Me.”

 How does Žižek reconcile this rhetoric with the “egalitarian community bound by love” supposedly represented by the Holy Spirit?
 He argues that the figures of “father or mother” should be interpreted not as literal persons but as the “entire power edifice” or “social hierarchy.”
 Therefore, the primary lesson of Jesus Christ and the Holy Spirit is that “an egalitarian community outside of social hierarchy is possible.”
 This, along with the infamous book Anti-Oedipus: Capitalism and Schizophrenia, is what inspired me to reconsider the validity of the Oedipus Complex.
 By zooming out and applying it as a broader societal lens rather than a literal familiar relation, the value of the Oedipus Complex once again becomes clear.